 As you can see from the explanations above, edX’s course offerings are quite involved and complex.
 In common with Coursera and Futurelearn, this has created a situation where choosing a course can seem a little daunting at first.

-Having said that, edX does do a better job than others of explaining what your options are in terms of studying for free (“auditing” a course) or taking a “verified” path, where your work is assessed and you can gain a certificate.
+Having said that, edX does do a better job than others of explaining what your options are in terms of studying for free (“auditing” a course) or taking a verified track, where your work is assessed and you can gain a certificate.
 They also work hard to sell the benefits of paying – which I suppose is fair enough when they have a business to run!

-Rather than force every course creator to use exactly the same training layout, edX appears to have given each college (or company) relatively free rein on how to put a course together.
+Rather than force every course creator to use exactly the same training layout, edX appears to have given each college (or company) relatively free rein on how to put a course together on the Open edX platform.
 As such, you might find that the menu options at the top of one course are for “Course,” “Syllabus,” “Discussion,” “Case Studies” and “Progress,” while another mixes in options like “FAQs,” “Schedule” and “Glossary.”

 Similarly, while some courses are quite reliant on video content, others are more text-heavy, with links out to further reading.
 Ultimately, the end result is that some courses are easier to navigate than others.